baiydaavi/HandGestureRecognition/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-In this project, we build two machine learning models to detect american sign language in real time.
+In this project, we build machine learning models to detect american sign language in real time.

 ### Built With